 Financial assets and liabilities at amortized cost are initially recognized at fair value plus or minus transaction costs, respectively, and subsequently carried at amortized cost less any impairment.
-Other receivables, accounts payable and accrued liabilities, exploration partner advances and government loan payable are measured at amortized cost.
+Cash and cash equivalents and other receivables, accounts payable and accrued liabilities and exploration partner advances are measured at amortized cost.

-Notes to the Consolidated Financial Statements (Expressed in Canadian Dollars, unless otherwise stated) For the years ended December 31, 2023 and 2022
+Notes to the Consolidated Financial Statements (Expressed in Canadian Dollars, unless otherwise stated) For the years ended December 31, 2024 and 2023